gingerbeardman/gingerbeardman.github.io/_posts/2021-04-30-my-system-7-software-choices.md

 tags:
 - software
 - recommendations
+nouns:
+- System 7
+- macOS
 title: My System 7 Software Choices
 comments: https://twitter.com/gingerbeardman/status/1388119568162377728

 ---
+System 7 is a great operating system.
+Even in 2020 the experience using it remains very close to modern macOS.
+It's surprising how little has changed on the Desktop in 30 years since.

+That said, the experience can be improved further with the judicious use of certain additions.
+When adding things to the system my goal is always to increase usability and improve my user experience.
+Functionality is key and nothing is added without careful consideration.
+If I can install one package to achieve several functions I'd rather do that than use individual packages.

+Below are my personal choices that help improve my time using System 7.

 ## Control Panels

 * [Better Edit Keys](https://macintoshgarden.org/apps/better-edit-keys) - adds modern text editing and selection keyboard controls, such as the ability to grow the selection by word